sl4m/skim.cc/_posts/2010-10-04-return-of-tic-tac-toe-rails-3.markdown

 ## To be continued

-I still need to test drive the model, but I should good to go for the deadline.
+I still need to test drive the model, but I should be good to go for the deadline.
 More on that tomorrow.